JoshuaBelow/JoshuaBelow/README.md

 - 👋 Hi, I’m @JoshuaBelow
-- 👀 I’m interested in ...
+- 👀 I’m interested in front end development
 - 🌱 I’m currently learning Angular and ts
 - 📫 How to reach me https://www.linkedin.com/in/joshua-below-9a8550187/